Rockies clinch postseason berth with Brewers loss

 The team received an ovation from the crowd as it took the field.
 Colorado pushed back the first pitch by 21 minutes, calling it a weather delay, although no rain fell and the tarp wasn't unrolled.

+The Rockies then lost 5-3 to the Dodgers, with Los Angeles (103-58) ensuring itself home-field advantage throughout the postseason and the best record in the majors.

-In an interview, Gonzalez simply said to the fans: "This feels really good.
+In an interview before the game, Gonzalez simply said to the fans: "This feels really good.
 Excited for what's next.
 Thanks!"

 Gonzalez is the only player remaining from the '09 squad that lost to Philadelphia in an NL Division Series.